navzam/token-store-multi-service-sample/README.md

     ...
 }
 ```
-and then creates a Token Vault access policy for that identity:
+and then creates a Token Store access policy for that identity:
 ```json
 {
     "type": "accessPolicies",